davisj95/YTAnalytics/README.md

 ## How To Use

 Once authenticated, there are many functions to choose from.
-Functions are mostly categorized in three categories: `channel`, `playlist`, and `video` data.
+Functions mostly fall into three categories: `channel`, `playlist`, and `video` data.
 Each function leads with the category name followed by the particular function.
 For example:

 ### Channel